11 Mistakes When Launching a Multi-vendor Marketplace

 WC Vendors Marketplace supports any payment gateway developed for WooCommerce to process payments from customers.
 This is completely separate from paying vendors their commission dues.

-Mistake Seven: Vendor Payouts
+Mistake 7: Vendor payouts

-If you choose the first two options for paying your vendors, you have limited options on most marketplace solutions.
-We do not recommend an automatic schedule as this can make processing refunds difficult if not impossible.
-Some popular vendor capable payment gateways include
+Also, you should consider how you’ll pay your vendors.
+Will you implement an automatic, scheduled, or manual process?
+If you choose the first two methods, you have limited options on most marketplace solutions.
+Moreover, an automatic schedule can make processing refunds difficult if not impossible.

+III.
 Operations

 • Platform maintenance